AntirWiki/Antir/content/Tir na Nog/Tir na Nog.md

 The feywild is seen as the opposite of the Abyss, embodying dreams and grandeur.

 # The Abyss
 The realm of demons is believed by most mortals to be a great bottomless sea, leading to their name for the realm.
 This is not technically true - the abyss is an inversion of the mortal world, where all land becomes sea and all sea becomes land.
 Thus, when most land-bound scholars peer into the Abyss, they see only ocean.
+Demonic cults that form on the mortal plane often sail into the ocean or descend into deep caves to more easily connect with the great demons on the Abyssal mainland or ocean depths.

 This inversion of the mortal plane is not only limited to the terrain.
 The forces of the abyss are those of corruption and perversion, taking what is familiar to mortal minds and making it uncanny or even unknowable.